SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 In this section, we will be performing the following activities:

 - Starting ZooKeeper
-- Starting Pinot controller
+- Starting Pinot Controller
-- Starting Pinot broker
+- Starting Pinot Broker
-- Starting Pinot server
+- Starting Pinot Server

+> **Quick start:** Pinot comes with QuickStart commands that let us run all of its components in a single process and import pre-built data sets.
+If we're new to Pinot, these QuickStarts are a good place to start.

 ## Starting ZooKeeper